UNdot33K/ScriptKiddie_AV/README.md

 "certutil -hashfile <file> MD5"

-so you can do the hashes in your own way or use the "md5deep" or any other utility.
+so you can do the hashes in your own way or use the "md5deep" or any other utility, consider though,if the utility you're going to use, meets your expectations, some utilities might create hashes based only on the size of the file, not using other aspects such as file creation, modification and last accessed timestamp.

 ** Using Python i tried to create my own file hash utility, but i had issues accessing every